bkonkle/django-baseviews/README.rst

 A small collection of base view classes to build upon.
 They are intended to handle a lot of the repetition in common view patterns and allow you to focus on what makes each view different.
-They were created by Brandon Konkle, and are used on some of the newer views at the Pegasus News and Daily You sites.

 This is just the beginning, and I plan on expanding these classes and adding more to cover other common view patterns.
 Feel free to fork and send pull